flaviohugo14/lamf5-vercel/_posts/importancia-democratizacao-educacao-financeira.md

   url: '/assets/blog/democratizaçao-financeira.jpg'

 ---
-* A importância da democratizar a educação financeira dentro da Bolsa de Valores para a população brasileira.
+* A importância de democratizar a educação financeira, especialmente dentro da Bolsa de Valores para a população do Brasil.

 * Qual a imagem de um(a) investidor(a)?